webrecorder/pywb/docs/manual/template-guide.rst

 File: ``search.html``

-The 'collection page' template is the page rendered when no URL is specified, eg. ``http://localhost:8080/my-collection/``.
+The 'collection page' template is the page rendered when no URL is specified, e.g. ``http://localhost:8080/my-collection/``.

 The default template renders a search page that can be used to start searching for URLs.